-Fourteen holes totaling 3,217 m were completed on the Laurie Project in January and February, testing a wide basement resistivity anomaly in the vicinity of moving loop electromagnetic anomalies in an area where the Athabasca sandstone ranges from 50 - 200 m thick.
+Fourteen holes totaling 3,217 m were completed on the Laurie Project in January and February, testing a wide basement resistivity anomaly in the vicinity of moving loop electromagnetic anomalies in an area where the Athabasca sandstone depth ranges from 50 - 200 m.

-All 14 holes drilled by AREVA during the winter program failed to intersect the classic unconformity-deposit structural target, where faulted graphitic pelites intersect the unconformity surface.
-It appears that the holes failed to test close enough to the ideal structural target on all fourteen holes such that a decision to the uranium exploration potential of the southern Laurie Project cannot be determined at this time.
+All 14 holes drilled by AREVA during the winter program failed to intersect the unconformity-deposit structural target, where faulted graphitic pelites intersect the unconformity surface.
+The drill results failed to explain the Operator's geophysical interpretation upon which the exploration program was targeting.